milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Snap and Chat Metadata

+Snapchat for Web

+Snapchat for Web lets you Snap, Chat, and call your Friends from the convenience of your laptop.
+To get started, just sign in with your Snapchat credentials.
+After signing in, we’ll send a push notification to your Snapchat app, just to make sure it’s really you.

+Once you’re up and running, you’ll notice Snapchat for Web is very similar to the Snapchat app experience, but there are a few differences we want you to be aware of.
+For example, if you’re calling someone on Web, you’ll only have access to a selected set of Lenses, and not all creative tools may be available to you.
+And, if you receive a Snap, you won’t yet be able to view it on Snapchat for Web, you’ll have to use the Snapchat app for that.

+You can expect more changes to follow, and check out the below resources to learn more!

+How to Call, Snap, and Chat from Snapchat for Web

+Learn More About Snapchat for Web

 Stories

 Snaps and Chats are like snippets of a personal conversation, while Stories are more like, well, a story you’re telling to a larger group of friends.